 We’ve also included a guide to taking a screenshot on ANY other Android 4.0 Ice Cream Sandwich, Jelly Bean (4.1, 4.2, 4.3), and KitKat (4.4) device (that’s most of them).

-Take a screenshot on any Galaxy (Galaxy S3, S4, etc) using a hand swipe
+Take a screenshot on a Galaxy S5 using a hand swipe

 This should work on almost any other recent Galaxy phone (ones that have come out since the Galaxy S3 in 2012).
-If your phone’s lock screen has/had a water droplet unlock effect, or a sun flare unlock effect, this should work for you.
+If your phone’s lock screen has a water droplet unlock effect, a sun flare unlock effect, or a colorful bubbly effect, this should work for you.

 - Open Settings > Motion.

-This should work on the Galaxy S3 and more recent phones like the Galaxy S4, Galaxy S4 Zoom, Galaxy S4 Active, Galaxy Note 2, Galaxy Note 3, Galaxy Mega 6.3, Galaxy Tab 3 Pro, and Galaxy S4 Mini.
+This should work on the Galaxy S3 and more recent phones like the Galaxy S5, Galaxy S4, Galaxy S4 Zoom, Galaxy S4 Active, Galaxy Note 2, Galaxy Note 3, Galaxy Note 4, Galaxy Mega 6.3, Galaxy Tab 3 Pro, and Galaxy S4 Mini.
 Any of them that have a Home button.

 Both of these methods will also work on a Galaxy Note.

-Take a screenshot on the Galaxy Note 3 (or Note Pro) using the S Pen:
+Take a screenshot on the Galaxy Note 4 and 3 (or Note Pro) using the S Pen

 On the Galaxy Note 3, Galaxy Note Pro, and Galaxy Note 10.1 (2014 Edition), there are now two new ways to take screenshots (or something like them).
 To use these, you have to open the Air Command menu, which you can do by pulling out the S Pen stylus, or by hovering the pen over the screen and clicking the button on it.